 A Very Common Car Repair Question

 When this system malfunctions, the shifter becomes stuck in park.
-This leaves the vehicle stuck where ever it may be most likely a driveway or parking lot.
+This leaves the vehicle stranded where ever it may be, most likely a driveway or parking lot.

 The first reaction of some drivers would be to start pushing on the release button and pulling hard on the shifting mechanism.
-This is a bad idea because these parts are my mainly made of plastic or white metal that will easily break.
+This is a bad idea, because these parts are my mainly made of plastic or white metal that will break.

-It’s very common that a drink will spill in this area.
-The owner will clean the area, but may not realize soda has dripped inside the shifting mechanism and on the solenoid.
+It’s very common to spill drinks in this area.
+The owner might clean the area, but not realized soda has dripped inside the shifting mechanism and on the solenoid.
 So a common car repair question is how to solve the problem.

 On most cars the answer is yes.
 There is a safety override located at the base of the shifter mechanism near the cable or solenoid.
-This will basically allow you to push a button and override the park brake interlock.
-So that the vehicle can be moved or taken to an auto repair center.
+This basically allows you to push a button and override the park brake interlock.
+So you can move the vehicle or take it to an auto repair center.

-Finally a car repair with a happy ending.
-Here is an e-mail response from a gentleman that I helped with this problem.
+Finally, a car repair with a happy ending.
+Review this e-mail response from a gentleman I helped with this problem.
 Hey Mark, I want to make sure I don’t forget to thank you for taking the time to answer my questions with the gearshift problem I had.

-I do not drink soda at all but I drink a lot of coffee.
+I’m not a soda drinker, but I drink a lot of coffee.
 I spend a lot of time in traffic and count on coffee to keep me going.
 I must have spilled it a dozen times on the console, I would have never thought of that, thank you so much.